Microsoft to invest $1.7 billion in AI and cloud infrastructure in Indonesia - ExBulletin

 Microsoft to invest $1.7 billion in AI and cloud infrastructure in Indonesia

-JAKARTA Microsoft will invest $1.7 billion over the next four years in new cloud computing and artificial intelligence infrastructure in Indonesia, the largest investment in Indonesia. from Microsoft 29 years of history in the country, Microsoft CEO Satya Nadella said on Tuesday.
+JAKARTA, Indonesia (AP) Microsoft will invest $1.7 billion over the next four years in new cloud and artificial intelligence infrastructure in Indonesia, the largest investment in Indonesia. from Microsoft 29 years of history in the country, Microsoft CEO Satya Nadella said on Tuesday.

 Microsoft runs one of the world's largest cloud computing operations and has taken a significant step in artificial intelligence by integrating an AI chatbot into its search engine, Bing.
 Its earnings report Thursday said profit increased by 20% for the January-March quarter as it attempts to position itself as a leader in the application artificial intelligence technology to make workplaces more productive.